 What is clafoutis?

 If you are not familiar with this traditional, French dessert, let me bring you up to speed.
 Clafoutis is a baked dessert, traditionally with black cherries.
 It is made from thick, crepe- like batter consisting of mixture of eggs, flour, sugar, butter, milk and cream.
-Traditionally, it is baked with unpitted cherries, as the pits add hints of almond flavour to the dish.
+Traditionally, it is baked with whole cherries, including their stones as the pits add hints of almond flavor to the dish.

 It can be made with variety of fruits, not necessarily cherries.
 Plums, apples, pears, all sorts of berries- they all will work great in this recipe!
 Baked clafoutis is usually dusted with some icing sugar and served with a dollop of whipped cream or creme fraiche, while still a bit warm.